lpoulter/axiom-design-docs/content/pages/lozenges.md

           instead.
         image: /assets/lozenges-best-practice-1.png
       - title: Colors
-        text: Use color in a meaningful way to aid quick regonition of an particular attribute or status.
+        text: Use color in a meaningful way to aid quick recognition of a particular attribute or status.
         image: /assets/lozenges-best-practice-2.png
       - title: Overflow
         text: The maximum width for a lozenge is 160px.
 When the lozenge text exceeds the max width, the text will be truncated with ellipsis.
+        image: /assets/lozenges-best-practice-3.png
       - title: Label case
         image: /assets/lozenges-best-practice-4.png
         text: |-
-          Attribute lozenges use sentance case.
+          Attribute lozenges use sentence case.

           Status and spinner lozenges use uppercase.